CCSS-CZ/ckan-ext-inspire/README.md

 ## Installation
 Copy plugins into ckan/src directory.
-In plugins folder run `python setup.py develop`.
+In plugins folders run `python setup.py develop`.
 In CKAN configuration file add plugins:
 - for inspire_harvester - `inspire_harvester`
 - for inspire_theme - `inspire_theme` - the endpoint is `rdfi` - to avoid conflicts with other extensions